Metroid Prime 2: Echoes: Development

-Retro Studios, based in Austin, Texas, developed Metroid Prime 2: Echoes, as well as Metroid Prime and Metroid Prime 3: Corruption.
+Retro Studios, based in Austin, Texas, developed the Metroid Prime games.

-After the success of Metroid Prime, Nintendo asked Retro Studios to produce a sequel.
+After the success of Metroid Prime (2002), Nintendo asked Retro Studios to produce a sequel.
 They decided against recycling the features of the first game, and instead used new sound models, weapon effects, and art designs.
 They also implemented the Screw Attack and wall jumping features seen in previous Metroid games, which were not incorporated in the first Prime due to time constraints.
 Another element considered for the previous game was the multiplayer component.
-Since the game was a first-person adventure and its deathmatch mode could not easily replicate other shooting games, Retro just tried to "make a multiplayer experience that fans of Metroid games would instantly know and recognise".
+Since Metroid Prime was a first-person adventure and its deathmatch mode could not easily replicate other shooting games, Retro just tried to "make a multiplayer experience that fans of Metroid games would instantly know and recognise".

 The staff opted for a more immersive storyline, with more cut scenes and a plot that focused less on the Space Pirates and Metroids of other Metroid games.
 The theme of light and dark originated from "something that everyone understands: the conflict between good and evil".
 Senior designer Mike Wikan said: "We wanted a push and pull, the whole game is pushing and pulling you back and forth between the dark and the light.
 It ended up being that we wanted something that would feed into that dichotomy, that conflict between the two, and how the player's basic abilities reflect that".
 The developers sought advice from the producers of the Nintendo game The Legend of Zelda: A Link to the Past, which also used the theme of parallel worlds.